Campylobacter jejuni: Sources

-Possible complications
+Complications

-Local complications of Campylobacter infections occur as a result of direct spread from the gastrointestinal tract and can include cholecystitis, pancreatitis, peritonitis, and massive gastrointestinal hemorrhage.
-Extraintestinal manifestations of Campylobacter infection are quite rare and may include meningitis, endocarditis, septic arthritis, osteomyelitis, and neonatal sepsis.
-Bacteremia is detected in <1% of patients with Campylobacter enteritis and is most likely to occur in patients who are immunocompromised or among the very young or very old.
-Transient bacteremia in immunocompetent hosts with C. jejuni enteritis may be more common, but not detected because most strains are rapidly cleared by the killing action of normal human serum and because blood cultures are not routinely performed for patients with acute gastrointestinal illness.
+Local complications of campylobacter infections occur as a result of direct spread from the gastrointestinal tract and can include cholecystitis, pancreatitis, peritonitis, and massive gastrointestinal hemorrhage.
+Extraintestinal manifestations of campylobacter infection are quite rare and may include meningitis, endocarditis, septic arthritis, osteomyelitis, and neonatal sepsis.
+Bacteremia is detected in <1% of patients with campylobacter enteritis and is most likely to occur in patients who are immunocompromised or among the very young or very old.
+Transient bacteremia in immunocompetent hosts with C. jejuni enteritis may be more common but not detected because the killing action rapidly clears most normal human serotypes, and blood cultures are not routinely performed for patients with acute gastrointestinal illness.

-Serious systemic illness caused by Campylobacter infection rarely occurs, but can lead to sepsis and death.
-The case-fatality rate for Campylobacter infection is 0.05 per 1000 infections.
+Serious systemic illness caused by campylobacter infection rarely occurs, but can lead to sepsis and death.
+The case-fatality rate for campylobacter infection is 0.05 per 1000 infections.
 For instance, one major possible complication that C. jejuni can cause is Guillain–Barré syndrome, which induces neuromuscular paralysis in a sizeable percentage of those who suffer from it.
 Over time, the paralysis is typically reversible to some extent; nonetheless, about 20% of patients with GBS are left disabled, and around 5% die.
-Another chronic condition that may be associated with Campylobacter infection is reactive arthritis.
-Reactive arthritis is a complication strongly associated with a particular genetic make-up.
-That is, persons who have the human leukocyte antigen B27 (HLA-B27) are most susceptible.
-Most often, the symptoms of reactive arthritis will occur up to several weeks after infection.